V1738/spanish-phrases-for-travelers-mexico-spain/README.md

 ## How to Use
 1. Open `index.html` in any modern browser.
 2. Browse sections using collapsible details.
-3. Search for keywords to filter phrases.
-4. Click "Listen" for audio.
+3. Click "Listen" for audio.

 For development:
 - Edit HTML/CSS/JS directly.